It's Oh So Quiet: Critical reception

-James Masterton for Dotmusic said Björk's version of the song "stands out as one of the most bizarre singles she has ever recorded."
+James Masterton for Dotmusic said Björk's version of 'It's Oh So Quiet' "stands out as one of the most bizarre singles she has ever recorded."
 He described it "as Icelandic pixie meets the sound of Frank Sinatra to almost perfect effect."
 Alan Jones from Music Week wrote, "Alternating soft and gentle passages with noisy outbursts on which Bjork squawks and is reinforced by an old-fashioned big band section, this is very much a novelty, but one that works and well."
+Pan-European magazine Music & Media stated, "The big-band-backed 'It's Oh So Quiet' is wonderful (didn't we hear this in Altman's Pret-A-Porter?
+It isn't included on the soundtrack album)."